atlassian-forks/opentelemetry-collector-contrib/processor/spanmetricsprocessor/README.md

 - Span kind
 - Status code

+Each metric will have _at least_ the following resource attributes because they are common across all spans:
+- Service name

 This processor lets traces to continue through the pipeline unmodified.

 The following settings are required: